texstudio-org/texstudio/utilities/manual/source/configuration.md

 ![advanced LT rules](images/conf_LT_adv.webp)

-Independent from LanguageTool, TeXstudio also checks for repeated and bad (imprecise/slang) words.
+Independently of LanguageTool, TeXstudio also checks for repeated and bad (imprecise/slang) words.
 For this it needs a list of those words which need to be provided in the "Wordlist Directory" with the name "*language_code*.badWords"

 The repetition check looks several words behind and marks repetition of short words in the immediate vicinity and repetition of long words up to 10 words before.
 These distances and